2019SE419/CSEReviewNote/Cse note.md

 ![image-20191224223715404](./images/image-20191224223715404.png)

-Write-ahead-log protocol, thst is log the update before installing it.
+Write-ahead-log protocol, this is log the update before installing it.

 - Add cache for cell install:

 Improving `write` and `read`.Need a redo phase in addition to an undo phase in recovery.

-- Truncate the log(add checkpoint):
+- Truncate the log(add checkpoint):  (一对CKPT来确定一个完整的transaction)

 ![image-20191224232119039](./images/image-20191224232119039.png)